- Oral Motor

 • You can also provide the individual with chew tools to explore their mouths.
 The Grabber and Y-Chew were specifically designed with long extensions that reach all the way to the back molar area for proprioceptive input.
 The Animal Tips are also great for mouthing a variety of textures and shapes.

 • Vibration with the Z-Vibe and Z-Grabber can be effective in decreasing oral defensiveness/sensitivities.
 Many individuals find it soothing and calming.
 Others, however, may not like it at all.
 Each individual is wired differently, and using vibration will depend on the individual’s preference.
 I don’t insist that all the children who I treat use the Z-Vibe with vibration.
 In some cases, I opt to just not turn it on.
-Even without vibration, getting into the mouth and presenting different textures (and shapes and scents) will be beneficial.
+Even without vibration, getting into the mouth and presenting different textures, shapes, and sensations will be beneficial.
 Use the various tips to tap, stroke, and apply gentle pressure to the lips, tongue, cheeks, and gums.
 Vary your pressure, the length of your strokes, and the duration of the stimulation.

 • If the individual’s diet has limited textured foods, I start with the Textured Spoon Tip, which has bumps on the bottom for added sensory input.
-You can also use the Probe, Preefer, Mini, and Animal Tips as spoons – just dip them in whatever the individual will eat and feed it to him. .
+You can also use the Probe, Preefer, Mini, and Animal Tips as spoons – just dip them in whatever the individual will eat and feed it to them. .

 • Repeat the above exercises as often as possible throughout the day, especially before eating meals/snacks, as this may increase acceptance to more foods.
 These mealtime sensory strategies may also be helpful as well as these tips for decreasing food aversions.